 Finally, we not only encourage but rely on your continued positive involvement, ongoing support, and respect for all faculty and staff at the School of St. Mary.
 Inspired and guided by the Holy Spirit, let's work towards making this academic year one of the best in the history of the Church and the School of St. Mary.

-Sincerely,

-Fr.
-Mike Nacius, Pastor

-Kathy Thompson, Principal
+Sincerely, Fr.
+Mike Nacius, Pastor Kathy Thompson, Principal Clare Giannelli, Assistant Principal

-Janice DiVincenzo, Director of Student Services